 Who Is Dr. Hoting?

-The name Dr. Hoting used to be displayed on bottles of the shampoo although this is no longer so.
+The name Dr. Hoting used to be displayed on bottles of shampoo although this is no longer so.
 Dr. Edo Hoting is still mentioned on the German company, Schwarzkopf website (schwarzkopf.de).
 Bottles of Thicker Fuller Hair bearing his name can still be found online and maybe also at local stores.

 According to the Schwarzkopf website, Dr. Edo Hoting is a dermatologist.